Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 ```

 ## CUDA events
-When combining explicit synchronization points with `perf_counter`, we are not just timing kernel execution.
-This also includes the overhead associated with the kernel launch, as described above.
-Additional synchronization may also be undesirable when trying to profile in a production level setup, as we want to avoid skewing results by affecting the overall performance of the system.
+When combining explicit synchronization points with `perf_counter`, we don't just time kernel execution.
+We also include some overhead associated with kernel launch.
+In addition, using synchronization points may skew results by slowing the overall system.

-CUDA Events are a neat way to avoid unnecessary synchronization points and hide kernel launch overhead.
-Consider the following code:
+[CUDA Events](https://pytorch.org/docs/stable/generated/torch.cuda.Event.html#:~:text=CUDA%20events%20are%20synchronization%20markers,or%20exported%20to%20another%20process.) are a neat way to avoid unnecessary synchronization points and hide kernel launch overhead.
+Here's an example:

 ```python
 start_event = torch.cuda.Event(enable_timing=True)